 The study of African history and culture from the origins of human society to the present.
 This course surveys the development of major civilizations in Africa, with special emphasis on Africa's role in major themes in world history and Africa's interconnections with other parts of the world.
-Three hours lecture/discussion a week.
-IAI: H2 903N

-HIS 295 - British History to 1650 (3) Prerequisite: None
+HIS 295 - British History to 1650 (3)

 A study of British History from pre-historic Britain through the 17th Century.
 Students will study Roman, Norman, and Saxon Britain; the Hundred Years War; various rulers from Henry II to William and Mary; Elizabethan England; Protestant and Catholic conflict; and ending with the Glorious Revolution.
 In-depth discussions will revolve around social, political, cultural, economic, and gender issues relevant to this time period.
-Three hours lecture/discussion per week.
 Limited Transfer - See advisor for more information.